gkaleta/AKS-with-WeaveWorks-Scope/README.md

 **You should now be able to browse your localhost:**<p>
 `http://localhost`

-Alternatively, you can also expose the service through the loadbalancer:
+Alternatively, you can also expose the service through the loadbalancer - which means the whole world can access it:

 `kubectl expose pod --namespace weave weave-scope-app-7f5f76bf89-clf6h --type=LoadBalancer`

+## Dashboard examples of AKS running:

+AKS Process overview:

+AKS Pod overview: